yangshuzhan/io_scene_pbrt/README.md

+# pbrt_blender_renderer
+This is forked from io_scene_pbrt https://github.com/stig-atle/io_scene_pbrt

+1. First, install pbrt.
+2. Then download pbrt_blender_renderer as .zip and install in as a plugin in blender
+3. Select the path for your pbrt.exe.
+4. Now you can press render button or F12 and get the image results in blender.
+***
 # io_scene_pbrt
 Keep in mind the development is not done, it's in very early stages, so consider it early alpha.